876 BCE (28 Iyar 2884): This is the traditional date of death of Samuel, prophet and priest (born 2832).

 2008: Brian “Horwitz hit his first major league home run on June 2, 2008, off New York Mets starting pitcher Óliver Pérez.”

-2008: In an article entitled “Holocaust survivors passing memories to young people,” The Chicago Tribune describes the “Generation to Generation” program sponsored by the Illinois Holocaust Museum and Education Center in Skokie which is designed to enable Holocaust survivors to tell their story with a young recipient to ensure that the personal memories are not lost.
+2008: In “Holocaust survivors passing memories to young people,” published today, The Chicago Tribune describes the “Generation to Generation” program sponsored by the Illinois Holocaust Museum and Education Center in Skokie which is designed to enable Holocaust survivors to tell their story with a young recipient to ensure that the personal memories are not lost.

 2009: The National Capital Mikvah offered a class on "The Fourth Trimester: Childbirth and Beyond."
 During an interactive lecture Rebbetzin Sharon Freundel led a discussion on childbirth and post-childbirth issues for Orthodox women including niddah after childbirth and when to return to the mikvah, how to schedule a brit for both term and pre-term boys, and other laws and customs.